Kia Orana and Welcome to Vaka Eiva 2014 – The Eleventh Event!

 CICA would also like to extend our thanks to our Premier Business Partner Cook Islands Tourism Corporation for their on-going support of Vaka Eiva.

-The paddling community as well as the wider Cook Island Community is looking forward to welcoming back old friends and meeting new ones for our Tenth Event!
+The paddling community as well as the wider Cook Island Community is looking forward to welcoming back old friends and meeting new ones for our Eleventh Event!

 Kia orana e kia manuia!